SmitaRath/Bus-Service-Simulation/README.md

 # Bus-Service-Simulation
-Simulation of the bus system by generating exponentially random events for the people arriving at Bus Stop.
+Simulation of the bus system by generating exponentially distributed  random events for the passengers arriving at Bus Stop.

 Simulation is performed for the busses which are arriving at same time and distributed uniformly along the route.